-Whole Class Introduction (mini-lesson) (15 minutes)
+Part 1: Whole Class Introduction (mini-lesson) (15 minutes)

-The student misconception data from the pre-assessment will drive this whole class mini-lesson (e.g. it could be about the unknown number, greater than, less than, equal to, or adding three numerals.)
+The student's misconception data from your pre-assessment will drive this whole class mini-lesson (e.g. It could be about the, greater than, less than, equal to.)

-Teacher says: Today we are going to do some more work on comparing (inequality) about whether or not the answer is greater than, less than, or equal to the first number sentence (equation).
+Today we are going to do some more work on determining if one group is greater than, less than, or equal to another group.

-- Teacher uses chart paper to model Chart A diagram but use 6 + 2 instead of 7 + 2. - Students use their mini whiteboard to solve 6 + 2. - Teacher would then write the answer on the chart paper next to 6 + 2. - Teacher will show another expression (number sentence) to students for the students to solve on their whiteboards.
-(Teacher may use Card Set A or teacher can use post cards to make up their own expression (number sentence) to use for modeling 6 + 2.)
-(MP 7) - After answering, the teacher will facilitate a discussion on comparing (inequality) with the students about whether or not that answer is greater than, less than, or equal to 6 + 2. - After the discussion, they will place the card under the appropriate column on the chart paper (greater than, less than, or equal to). - Repeat this process with another expression (number sentence), if need be. - Refer back to Common Misconceptions Chart (page 5) for questions to help guide discussion.
+- Teacher uses chart paper to model Chart A diagram but use a picture representation for 6 + 2. - Students use their mini whiteboard to solve the picture representation for 6 + 2.

+- Teacher would then write the answer on the chart paper out from the picture representation for 6 + 2. - Teacher will show another picture representation to students for the students to solve on their whiteboards.
+(Teacher may use Card Set A or teacher can use post cards to make up their own picture representations to use for modeling 6 + 2.)
+(MP 7) - After answering, the teacher will facilitate a discussion on comparing (inequality) with the students about whether or not that answer is greater than, less than, or equal to 6 + 2. - After the discussion, they will place the card under the appropriate column on the chart paper (greater than, less than, or equal to). - Repeat this process with another picture representation, if need be. - Refer back to Common Misconceptions Chart on Page 6 for questions to help guide discussion.

-Collaborative Activity: (20-30 minutes)
+Part 2: Collaborative Activity: (20-30 minutes)

 Explain to students how they are to work collaboratively.
-Sample teacher dialogue below:
+Sample dialogue below:

-- "I want you to work in partners.
-There is a lot of work to do today and you may not all finish." - "The important thing is to learn something new, so take your time." - "I just modeled for you how to complete this activity" (mini-lesson from above) - "Solve the expression (number sentence) at the top of the chart."
-(MP 6)

-- "Take turns choosing a card." - "Solve the expression (number sentence) on the card that you chose."
-(MP 6) - "Explain the strategy you used to solve the expression (number sentence)."
-(MP 7) - "Decide if the answer to the card is greater than, less than, or equal to the expression (number sentence) at the top of the chart and place it under the greater than, less than, or equal to column.
+- "I want you to work with your partner.
+There is a lot of work to do today and you may not all finish." - "The important thing is to learn something new, so take your time." - "I just modeled for you how to complete this activity" (mini-lesson from above) - "Look at the box at the top of the chart.
+It will have picture representation, a number, or a number sentence.
+(MP 6) - "Take turns choosing a card." - "Look at the card you chose and either solve for the picture representation or number sentence, or say the name of the numeral on the card".
+(MP 6) - "Explain the strategy you used to get your final answer."
+(MP 7) - "Decide if the answer to the card is greater than, less than, or equal to the information in the gray box at the top of the chart and place it under the greater than, less than, or equal to column.
 (MP2) - "Remember each time you solve the number sentence and place it under a column, you need to explain your thinking clearly to your partner".
 (MP 3) - "If your partner disagrees with your match then challenge him or her to explain why."
 (MP 3) - "It is important that you both understand why each card is placed where it is."
-(MP 3) - Hand out Card Set A and Chart A to each pair.
-As partners finish a card set, hand the pairs the next card set B and then C. Remember every pair may not complete all 3 sets.
+(MP 3) - Hand out Card Set A and Chart A to each group.
+As groups finish a card set, hand the groups the next card set B and then C. Remember every group may not complete all 3 sets.